SwedbankPay/swedbank-pay-woocommerce-paymentmenu/readme.txt

 Please update to version 1.2.0.

 == Changelog ==
+= 2025.10.16    - version 4.2.0 =
+* Tweak         - Refund processing has been optimized for improved speed and reliability.
+* Tweak         - IP address validation has been removed and replaced with a new mechanism that validates callback data, preventing valid callbacks from being incorrectly rejected.
+* Fix           - API requests no longer fail when the order line's description is too long.
+The item name is now used and trimmed if it exceeds the allowed length.
+* Fix           - Admin scripts now load only on Swedbank Pay orders, preventing read-only fields on other orders.
+* Fix           - Fixed a critical error when cancelling or refunding an order.

 = 2025.09.30    - version 4.1.1 =
 * Tweak         - This version include no changes, only modifications to the changelog.